echsylon/go-socket/README.md

 ./out/signer
 ```

-Would the `make` script fail for any reason, it might be due to missing dependencies which you can easily remedy by:
+Would the `make` script fail for any reason, it might be due to missing dependencies which, on a fairly recent Debian based Linux machine, easily can be remedied by:

 ```bash
 sudo apt install build-essentials libssl-dev